The 5 Biggest Diamond Engagement Ring Trends of 2026

 Off-white diamonds offer several advantages.
 They often cost less than their colorless counterparts, they flatter every skin tone, and they come in an almost endless range of hues.
 No two off-white diamonds look the same, and that individuality speaks directly to today’s engagement ring buyer.

-Travis Kelce chose an off-white diamond for Taylor Swift, and the styling of her ring highlights everything this trend offers.
-Her diamond shows a soft brown tone, an elongated antique-inspired cut, and a chunky gold setting in a less-is-more design.
+Travis Kelce proposed to Taylor Swift with a bespoke 10-carat old mine brilliant cut diamond with a soft brown tone, and the styling of her ring highlights everything this trend offers.
+An 18k yellow gold band that includes hand-engraved arches and filigree, incorporating secret ‘T’ and ‘TnT’ symbols to represent the couple’s initials.
 In one ring, she wears all of the major engagement ring trends I expect to dominate 2026.
 That does not feel like a coincidence.